nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 205
 00:11:58,535 --> 00:12:02,672
-[SPEAKER_00]: because I think it's where they can like change the ship to the customer or
+[SPEAKER_00]: because I think it's where they can like change the ship to of the customer or

 206
 00:12:02,652 --> 00:12:06,014
-[SPEAKER_00]: Basically, the Shift 2 on the sale isn't one that can be found anymore.
+[SPEAKER_00]: Basically, the ship to on the sale isn't one that can be found anymore.

 207
 00:12:06,557 --> 00:12:07,785